shaneharper/vim-code_block_markers/README.md

 vim-code_block_markers
 ======================

-This Vim editor plugin defines key mappings for inserting code block markers and moving past code block markers in C, C++, Vimscript and shell scripts.
 Inserting and moving past code block markers are (trivial) tasks done all the time by software developers: This plugin can reduce the tedium.
+This Vim editor plugin defines key mappings for inserting code block markers and moving past code block markers in C, C++, CMakeLists.txt, shell script and Vimscript files.

 <table>
 <tr>